guillaume-humbert/python3-sqlalchemy/doc/_sources/mappers.txt

 Configuring Loader Strategies: Lazy Loading, Eager Loading
 -----------------------------------------------------------

-In the `datamapping`, we introduced the concept of **Eager Loading**.
+In the :ref:`ormtutorial_toplevel`, we introduced the concept of **Eager Loading**.
 We used an ``option`` in conjunction with the ``Query`` object in order to indicate that a relation should be loaded at the same time as the parent, within a single SQL query:

 .. sourcecode:: python+sql